JacobMuchori/phase-2-code-challenge-2/README.md

 # Project set up
 In the browser, you will see a page displayed.
 This page been split into two, with the top page being blank, since this is where the user should add their bots, and the bottom page displaying a grid of cards with details of different bots.If you want to add a bot to your collection, click on the card of the bot you want to add and it should be added to the top.To remove a bot from your collection, click on the card of the bot to be removed at the top and it should be removed from your collection.
+To delete a bot from your collection and the bot collection, click the button with an x.This will remove the button from both collections.

 # Details of Author
  This challenge was contributed by: